 The designated lakeshores in the national park system have shorelines and are, therefore, considered coastal and are managed accordingly.
 Nevertheless, because even the largest lakes are very small compared to oceans, some distinct differences exist, geomorphically speaking.
-Many lakeshores have much smaller waves and currents.
+Many lakeshores have much smaller waves and currents than occur in ocean basins.
 Furthermore, lakes are naturally short-lived: they tend to fill with sediments and to be emptied by streams downcutting their edges.
 Thus, some lake waves and currents have insufficient time for creating large landforms.
 Also, lake tides, where they do exist, are generally too slight to provide waves and currents with a wide vertical range to work in (Wyckoff 1999).

 Although astronomical lake tides (those caused by Moon–Sun gravitational attraction) are relatively insignificant, other movements of lake water can be substantial.
 In the event known as a seiche, wind pushes water up against one shore and the water then flows back to the opposite shore, like water in a washtub being rocked.
 Seiches can be important in the transportation of sediments.
 Investigators have measured seiches in Lake Erie up to 8 feet (2.4 m) in height.
 Seiches also can be produced by earthquakes, sudden changes in atmospheric pressure, heavy rains, surges in glacial meltwater from nearby mountains, and variations in water density (Wyckoff 1999).

 Lakeshores also exhibit rill marks, swash marks, and ripple marks.
-On the landward side of beaches, enough sand may be deposited for dunes to form; for example, the spectacular Indiana Dunes, of glacial drift, at the southeastern edge of Lake Michigan.
+On the landward side of beaches, enough sand may be deposited for dunes to form; for example, the spectacular Indiana Dunes at the southeastern edge of Lake Michigan formed of glacial drift.

 The headlands on rocky lakeshores are exposed to intense wave, wind, and storm action.
 Eventually littoral caves may form in less resistant, easily erodible bedrock located on promontories.
 Also see Sea and Littoral Caves as part of NPS—Caves and Karst.